Image

 • Treacle

-This may sound counterintuitive but cutting back on added sugar is a lot easier than you may think.
-It’s presence in nearly everything makes it relatively simple to eliminate a few items from your diet to help reduce your sugar intake.
+It may sound counterintuitive, but cutting back on added sugar is a lot easier than you think.
+Its presence in nearly everything makes it simple to eliminate a few items from your diet to help reduce your sugar intake.

-• Off the table — Reduce the table sugar, syrup, and honey you add to tea, coffee, cereal, or pancakes.
-Cutting back by half is a way to wean yourself.
+• Off the table Reduce the table sugar, syrup, and honey you add to tea, coffee, cereal, or pancakes.

-• So long soda — Water is always the best choice.
+• So long soda Water is always the best choice when you’re feeling thirsty.
 Diet drinks can satisfy your sweet tooth but drink them in moderation.

-• Cut back — Start reducing the amount of sugar called for in recipes next time you bake.
+• Bake better Try reducing the amount of sugar called for in recipes.
 You won’t miss it.
 Extracts like almond, vanilla, orange, and lemon can be good substitutes.

-Cutting back on added sugar has lifelong benefits that include:
+Cutting back on added sugar has lifelong benefits, including:

 • Reduced diabetes risk